French Great South-West: Geography entity

 The French Great South-West, spread over 156,000 km2, i.e. 29% of the surface area of metropolitan France represented by the two regions of Nouvelle-Aquitaine and Occitanie, brings together on its territory a diversity of reliefs, hydrography and natural spaces of a great diversity.
-From the high peaks of the Pyrenees or more modest of the Massif Central to the expanse of the beaches of the Côte d'Argent or the Côte d'Améthyste, passing by the great fluvial plain of the Garonne or that of the Poitevin marsh or by the hilly terrain of the Gascony hillsides, its landscape is representative of practically the entire sample of the hexagonal relief.
+From the peaks of the Pyrenees or Massif Central to the beaches of the Côte d'Argent or the Côte d'Améthyste, passing by the fluvial plain of the Garonne or that of the Poitevin marsh or by the hilly terrain of the Gascony hillsides, its landscape is representative of the hexagonal relief.

 Contrasting reliefs

 Two mountain ranges

 Relief map of the Massif Central.

 The entire 430 km of the French side of the Pyrenees chain borders the south of the Great South-West, with several peaks over 3,000 meters: Balaïtous (3,144 m), Vignemale (3,298 m), Mont Perdu (3 248 m), La Munia (3,133 m), Pic long (3,192 m), Grand Batchimale (3,177 m), Pic Perdiguère (3,222 m), Pique d'Estats (3,144 m).
 The Piémont pyrénéen gradually softens its relief to merge into the Landes de Gascogne plain beyond the occidentales (western) Pyrenees.
 The slopes of Gascony downstream of the central Pyrenees retain some inclinations for heights, advancing the softness of their hilly landscape as far as the valley of the middle Garonne.
-Carved out by the Têt, the orientales (eastern) Pyrenees plunge more steeply towards the Côte Vermeille and extend towards the Aude valley stretching between Corbières and Montagne Noire.
+Carved out by the Têt, the orientales (eastern) Pyrenees plunge more steeply towards the Côte Vermeille and extend towards the Aude valley stretching between Corbières and the Montagne Noire.

 The western foothills and the south of the Massif Central occupy a large part of the Great South-West, of which they constitute the eastern edge.
 Here the altitudes are more modest (between 300 and 1,600 m): Sommet de Finiels (1,699 m), Mont Aigoual (1,567 m), Truc de Fortunio (1,550 m), Signal de Mailhebiau (1,469 m), Pic de Nore (1,211 m), Pic du Pal (1,155 m), Caroux-Espinouse (1,124 m), Merdelou (1,100 m), Mont Caroux (1,091 m), Mont Bessou (977 m), but the landscapes nonetheless remain particularly contrasted.
 The Limousin plateaus are hilly uplands which notably carry the plateau de Millevaches at an altitude of 900 m.
 In the south, the massif rises significantly in the Montagne Noire or in the monts de Lacaune, with important summits at Mont Lozère or Mont Aigoual.
 It ends abruptly above the plains of Languedoc.
 The plateaus of the Grands Causses constitute vast spaces cut by the deep canyons of Tarn, Jonte or Dourbie to the south of the massif, between Rouergue and Cévennes.
 The Quercy plateaus to the west are also made up of karstic surfaces, sometimes hollowed out by chasms, but are lower on the approach to Aquitaine.
 The plains are often narrow, like around the Causses, or form small periphery basins.